 Dr Kate Dewes ONZM

-Kate Dewes has co-directed the Christchurch Disarmament & Security Centre (DSC) with her husband Robert Green since 1998.
-She was on the International Steering Committee for the World Court Project; a member of the Public Advisory Committee on Disarmament and Arms Control; part-time lecturer in Peace Studies at the University of Canterbury for 20 years; the NZ government expert on the UN Study on Disarmament and Non-Proliferation Education 2000-2002, and a member of the UN Secretary-General’s Advisory Board on Disarmament Matters 2008-2013.
+Kate Dewes co-directed the Christchurch Disarmament & Security Centre (DSC) with her husband Robert Green from 1998 to 2018.
+She was on the International Steering Committee for the World Court Project (1992-1996); a member of the Public Advisory Committee on Disarmament and Arms Control (1987-1990, 2000-2007); part-time lecturer in Peace Studies at the University of Canterbury for 20 years; the NZ government expert on the UN Study on Disarmament and Non-Proliferation Education (2000-2002), and a member of the UN Secretary-General’s Advisory Board on Disarmament Matters (2008-2013).
 In 2021, Kate was appointed to the Asia-Pacific Leadership Network for Nuclear Non-proliferation and Disarmament.

 Commander Robert Green RN (Ret’d)